-2018 International Seniors Bowling Tour Stats – Schedule & Champions
+2018 International Seniors Bowling Tour – Schedule & Champions

+to the 2018 schedule.
+The tournament will be held November 8-11 at Euro Bowling in Deurne, Belgium.

-for men and women age 50 and older consists of 10 tournaments in six countries, three in Germany, two each in France and The Netherlands and one each in Belgium, England and Italy.
+The 2018 ISBT for men and women age 50 and older now consists of 12 tournaments in six countries, three each in Germany and France, two in The Netherlands and Belgium, and one each in England and Italy.

 In each event, men and women bowl in separate divisions.
 Age bonus starts at age 51 (1 pin per game), then increases a pin for every additional year of age with no limit.